defold/doc/docs/en/manuals/project-settings.md

 Shared State
 : Check to share a single Lua state between all script types, unchecked by default.

-## Tracking

-App Id
-: A unique tracking ID for this project.
-The project tracking ID an be found on the project dashboard.

 ## Display

 Width